Quezon, Isabela: History

 With the attainment of peace and security in the area, the exodus of settlers to the area increased particularly in the area of Barrio Narra where the future site of Quezon is located.
 But the continued influx of settlers into the area increased the demand for basic requirements of residents.
 Provincial officials, particularly Representative Delfin Albano of the lone district of Isabela saw the urgency and the need to create a new municipality out of Mallig.
 House Bill No. 736 authored by Albano was later approved by the Philippine Senate and President Carlos P. Garcia in 1959 through Republic Act No. 2418.
 The name of the municipality was in honor of the President Quezon who was instrumental in the development of the municipality.
+The barrios and sitios of Abut, Barucboc Norte, Cauayan, Estrada, Lepanto, Malalao, Manga, Maragato, Minagbag, Pasurgong, PODCO, Settlement No. I, and Turod were separated from Mallig to form the new municipality.

 Hildebrando Pécson was appointed as the first mayor of the municipality from 1960 until 1967 when after his term limit allowed by law then, he was succeeded by Hermogenes Padilla in the 1967 local elections.
 In 1971, Gavino Gascon challenged Padilla and was elected.
 In 1976, he was replaced by William Corpuz and was in turn unseated in 1978.
 Oniate Tabangcura, a former military officer replaced Corpuz.
 When President Ferdinand Marcos was overthrown on 1986 through the 1986 EDSA Revolution, President Corazon Aquino issued and executive order replacing all local executives all throughout the Philippines.
 Corpuz was appointed as Officer-In-Charge Mayor.
 In 1988 local elections, Gavino Gascon regained his seat as mayor.
 He was reelected in 1992 and 1995.
 Due to term limit as stated on the 1987 Philippine Constitution and the Local Government Code of 1991, the position of mayor was left as an open race in the 1998 elections.
 Lawyer Eduardo Cabantac won as mayor.
 He was reelected in 2001 local elections Cabantac was again reelected in 2004 leaving the 2007 elections as an open race again.
 Gascon's son Daryl won as mayor in the said election.
 Daryl G. Gascon was re-elected in 2010 and again in 2013 for his third and last term.
 In 2016, incumbent Vice Mayor Jimmy S. Gamazon Jr. won as Mayor against incumbent Councilor Eduardo R. Cabantac who wanted to reclaim his former post.
 In May 2019, Gamazon won unopposed while his running mate lawyer Jesus V. Poquiz, a three-term Councilor, easily won via landslide as Vice Mayor against Councilor Glenn A. Dulig.